AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

   <IsometricCamera yaw="180" />
 </GameScene>

-The Pattern Access Terminal serves to solve a specific issue: in a dense tower of <ItemLink id="pattern_provider" />s and <ItemLink id="molecular_assembler" />s, you can't physically access the providers to insert new patterns.
-Additionally, perhaps you're lazy and don't want to walk across your base to insert a [pattern](patterns.md).
 The pattern access terminal allows access to all pattern providers on the network.
+This serves to solve a specific issue: in a dense tower of <ItemLink id="pattern_provider" />s and <ItemLink id="molecular_assembler" />s, you can't physically access the providers to insert new patterns.
+Additionally, perhaps you're lazy and don't want to walk across your base to insert or update a [pattern](patterns.md).

 ## The UI